Finite Curvature Construction of Regular Black Holes and Quasinormal Mode Analysis: Introduction

-Meanwhile, the detection of gravitational waves from binary black hole mergers~\cite{LIGOScientific:2016aoc} and the imaging of black hole shadows by the Event Horizon Telescope~\cite{EventHorizonTelescope:2019ggy} have ushered in a new era of testing gravity in the strong-field regime.
+Meanwhile, the detection of gravitational waves from binary black hole mergers~\cite{LIGOScientific:2016aoc} and the imaging of black hole shadows by the Event Horizon Telescope~\cite{EventHorizonTelescope:2019ggy,Vagnozzi:2022moj} have ushered in a new era of testing gravity in the strong-field regime.
 These breakthroughs enable observational access to near-horizon geometry and offer unprecedented opportunities to confront theoretical models with astrophysical data.
 In this context, regular black holes emerge as compelling alternatives to classical singular solutions and provide a natural platform for exploring potential quantum gravitational effects near the horizon.

 In this work, we propose a \textit{finite curvature approach} to construct regular black hole spacetimes.
 Rather than beginning with a specific matter source \cite{Chamseddine:2016ktu} or a modified action \cite{Bueno:2024dgm}, we prescribe analytic forms for selected curvature invariants, particularly the Ricci and Weyl scalars, and solve the resulting differential equations for the metric function.
+The reason we use the Ricci and Weyl scalars instead of the traditional Kretschmann scalar is as follows: 1.
+In our model, the divergence and convergence properties of the Kretschmann scalar can be converted into those of the Ricci and Weyl scalars.
+2. For the cases we consider, the differential equations derived from the Ricci and Weyl scalars are easier to solve, whereas the nonlinear equations derived from the Kretschmann scalar are difficult to solve analytically, which would prevent us from obtaining an analytic regular black hole metric.
 This method guarantees regularity by construction and provides analytic control over the resulting geometric and physical properties.

 We explored two main types of models: one based on a \textit{single bell-shaped curvature function} (such as Gaussian functions, hyperbolic secant functions, and rational functions), and the other based on the \textit{combination} of such functions.
 These profiles are designed to satisfy essential physical criteria, including regularity at the origin, asymptotic flatness, and compatibility with standard energy conditions.
 Depending on the model parameters, the solutions can describe regular black holes with one or two horizons.